Omar Manejwala, M.D.

 Ned Presnall, M.S.W., L.C.S.W.

-Ned Presnall is Executive Director of Clayton Behavioral and an Adjunct Professor and Senior Data Analyst at Washington University in St. Louis.
-He presents widely on the topics of addiction, mental health, and the medical treatment of addiction.
-Mr. Presnall consults with the Missouri Department of Mental Health as part of the State Targeted Response to the Opioid Crisis.
+Ned Presnall is Executive Director of Clayton Behavioral and an Adjunct Professor and data analyst at Washington University in St. Louis.
+He presents widely on the topics of addiction, mental health with special focus on the medical treatment of addiction and the opioid overdose epidemic.
+Ned consults with the Missouri Department of Mental Health as part of the State Targeted Response to the Opioid Crisis.
+He has also consulted regularly for the Addiction Technology Transfer Center and serves on a state-wide ECHO consultation team to expand access to evidence-based treatment of Opioid Use Disorder.
 He passionately opposes discrimination against persons with addiction and advocates for system-wide integration of medical treatment for opioid use disorders.